adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 :::note

-Stubs use the [tempura template engine](https://github.com/lukeed/tempura) for evaluating JavaScript expressions and defining inline variables.
+Stubs use the [tempura template engine](https://github.com/lukeed/tempura) to evaluate JavaScript expressions and define inline variables.

 For syntax highlighting to work, you may set the language for `.stub` files to `handlebars`.